timorthi/MonsterInfoBot/README.md

 - The bot only gives you its damage chart (hitzones and elemental weaknesses) at the moment.
 See below for future plans.
 - Use `@` to prefix a monster name in your comment, e.g. `@sand-barioth`, `@lagiacrus`.
 It's case insensitive.
 - One monster per comment only.
 Bot only reads the first '@ word' it sees - even wrong ones.
-- The bot does not read edited comments.
+- The bot can read edited comments.
 - Large monsters only.
 - The bot only works for MH3U monsters since Kiranico only has information for that game.
 - The bot deletes any of its posts that has a negative comment score.